- A pump must be used for Jejunostomy tube feedings

 - If student has abdominal distention do not administer feeding and contact parent/guardian and healthcare provider

-- Pour feeding/fluids into feeding container, run feeding through tubing to the tip and clamp tubing
+- Run feeding through tubing to the tip and the extension tubing and clamp the tubing

 - Open safety plug and insert tubing into the J-tube